rse/ael/README.md

 About
 -----

-Advanced Expression Language (AEL) is a library in JavaScript for use in the Browser and Node.js to parse and evaluate JavaScript-style expressions.
+Advanced Expression Language (AEL) is a JavaScript library for use in the Browser and Node.js to parse/compile and execute/evaluate JavaScript-style expressions.
+The expressions are based on conditional, logical, bitwise, relational, arithmetical, functional, literal and value constructs and hence can express arbitrary complex matching.
+The result can be an arbitrary value, but usually is just a boolean one.

 Expression Language
 -------------------

 ### By Example

-FIXME
+    foo bar quux

 ### By Grammar